gfranko/jquery.selectBoxIt.js/README.md

 If you find that you need a feature that SelectBoxIt does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SelectBoxIt on Github and easily extend SelectBoxIt to create your own widget!

 ##Change Log

+`3.6.0` - June 23, 2013

+**BREAKING CHANGES**
+- jQuery v1.8.3 or greater is now required.
+The reason for the bump is a jQuery bug associated with passing an array of jQuery objects to the `append()` method.  [#175](https://github.com/gfranko/jquery.selectBoxIt.js/issues/175)

+- The `size` attribute is no longer supported.
+You must now use the `data-size` attribute to specify size. [#170](https://github.com/gfranko/jquery.selectBoxIt.js/issues/170)

+**New Options**
+- `hideCurrent` - Hides the currently selected drop down option from the list. [#172](https://github.com/gfranko/jquery.selectBoxIt.js/issues/172)

+**New Methods**

+- `add(data, callback)` - Adds drop down options using JSON data, an array, a single object, or valid HTML string

+**Bug Fixes**
+- Fixed hidden auto width bug [#149](https://github.com/gfranko/jquery.selectBoxIt.js/issues/149)

+**Improvements**
+- Deferred objects/promises are now supported within the `populate` option and `add()` method.
+This change makes it much easier to use the jQuery `ajax()` method to dynamically add options. [#171](https://github.com/gfranko/jquery.selectBoxIt.js/issues/171)
+- When using the `showFirstOption` option with mobile/tablet browsers, the first drop down option will now be disabled.
+Since hiding a select box option is not in the W3C specification, it will not yet be supported. [#179](https://github.com/gfranko/jquery.selectBoxIt.js/issues/179)
+- On mobile, the `option-click` event is now triggered along with the change event [#184](https://github.com/gfranko/jquery.selectBoxIt.js/issues/184)

 `3.5.0` - May 10, 2013